Music Director Finalists

 orchestra this fall and learn more about the community.”

 Scott Seaton is currently the Music Director of North State Symphony in California and Principal Conductor of the Veridian Symphony Orchestra.
 He has served as Music Director of the Minot Symphony Orchestra, the Kent State University Orchestra and Conductor of the New England Collective Chamber Orchestra, as well as having traveled nationally and internationally as a guest conductor.
 In addition to his Doctorate of Music in Conducting from the Universite’ de Montreal, Seaton has two other degrees in music.
-Dr. Seaton will be conducting the January concert series: 8 p.m., Saturday, January 25th , 2020 and 3 p.m., Sunday, January 26th , 2020
+Dr. Seaton conducted the January 2020 concert series Romantic Revolution.
+Learn more about Dr. Seaton’s concerts.

 “I’m thrilled to be a Music Director finalist with the Juneau Symphony.
 I cannot wait to spend time in Alaska getting to know both the orchestra and the community, all the while absorbing the breathtaking natural beauty that Juneau and the surrounding region has to offer.”

-The Symphony’s Music Director Search Committee, was comprised of a diverse group of community, board, and orchestra representatives.
+The Symphony’s Music Director Search Committee was comprised of a diverse group of community, board, and orchestra representatives.
 The Search Process included an exhaustive and very competitive application, interview, and review process.
-The three finalists, in addition to conducting a mainstage concert next season, will each engage with the community through a special fundraising event or musical performance.
+The three finalists, in addition to conducting a mainstage concert, will each engage with the community through a special fundraising event or musical performance.
 Finalists will also engage with the Board of Directors and orchestra members and with concert audiences during pre-concert talks, during their time in Juneau.